 - Place: books are usually kept in the church, and the priest does not often live there.
 The church locals may be cold and uncomfortable

-- Experience: this is the field of archivists and specialists, and not all parish priests have the time, patience and eyesight necessary.
-It may be a problem for them to make copies for you, if there is no photocopier in the place.
+- Experience: this is the field of archivists and specialists, and not all parish priests have the time, expertise, patience and eyesight necessary.
+It may be a problem for them to make copies for you, if there is no photocopier in the place, or take a digital picture and send it.

 - Offer: send an offer which will be easy to cash [a check, or better, cash].